ivanadr/stata-graphs/README.md

 - investigate differences in attitudes between those of no religion and those affiliated with a Christian religion

 ## About me
-My name is Ivana Drabova, I'm rising junior at NYUAD, majoring in Economics and minoring in Computer Science.
+My name is Ivana Drabova, I'm a rising junior at NYUAD, majoring in Economics and minoring in Computer Science.

 # Pie chart with the explode option